MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 * `earningWalletAddressOpt`: The wallet address for the earning wallet.
 This is not secret, so if you don't get this field, it's because it hasn't been set yet.

+* `mnemonicSeedOpt`: This is a secret string of hexadecimal digits that corresponds exactly with the mnemonic phrase, plus any "25th word" mnemonic passphrase.
+You won't see this if the password isn't correct.
+You also won't see it if the password is correct but the seed hasn't been set yet.

 * `pastNeighbors`: This is an array containing the Node descriptors of the neighbors the Node is planning to try to connect to when it starts up next time.

-* `startBlock`: When the Node scans for incoming payments, it can't scan the whole blockchain: that would take much too long.
-So instead, it scans starting from wherever it left off last time.
-This block number is where it left off last time.

 #### `configurationChanged`
 ##### Direction: Broadcast